ledat1205/road-to-msc/datlt/GCP/Preparing for your Professional Data Engineer Journey.md

 Noted:
 - transferring data from on-premises location use gsutill
 - from another cloud provider iuse Storage Transfer Service
-- otherwise, evaluate both tools with respect to your spec
+- otherwise, evaluate both tools with respect to your specific scenario